Jemuth/Sibbler_UnityGame/README.md

 - Hermana menor(P2) deja un oso de peluche que distrae a los enemigos de tipo PATRULLEROS(ojos amarillos).
 Todo patrullero que entre en contacto dejara de moverse por el tiempo de su duracion.
 Cooldown de alta duracion
 - Habilidad pasiva: Puede escabullirse por tuneles y encontrar objetos claves o tomar atajos.
 Mas dificil de ver, pero corre mas lento y se cansa mas rapido.

+*Controls*

+- Input directinal : AWSD Movement + Mouse Look
+- Left shift : Run(Watch stamina!)
+- C: Player shift: The inactive player will appear in the lower right camera, which will help to avoid danger and coordinate actions.
+It serves as a minimap to evaluate the situation.
+- E: Special Skill(Has cooldown:
+- Big Sister(P1) hits VIGILANTES(red eyes) type enemies in the back with her bat.While they are disabled, it will show an icon.
+Has low cooldown duration.
+- Passive ability: He can run much faster and longer which helps him escape from enemy FoV in time.
+Can destroy objects that obstruct the passage (in implementation).
+- Little Sister(P2) leaves a teddy bear that distracts the patrol type enemies (yellow eyes).
+Any patroller that comes in contact will stop moving for the duration of its duration.
+High duration cooldown
+- Passive ability: Can sneak through tunnels and find key objects or take shortcuts.
+Harder to see, but runs slower and tires faster.

 *Bugs identificados**

 El sistema de deteccion de golpe de la habilidad de bat puede ser irresponsivo en raras ocasiones, dependiendo de la ubicacion de los colliders.

+*Known bugs*

+The hit detection system of the bat skill can be irresponsive on rare occasions, depending on the location of the colliders.

 *Otros detalles y agradecimientos*

 Todos los modelos de personajes, escenarios y asi como las texturas texturas son hechos o modificados por mi.Meshes de items y arboles son de sus respectivos autores.
 Animaciones de Mixamo.
 Shader URP PSX por Kodrin.Musica de escena 1 y escena 2 por Lisergishnu.

+*Other details and acknowledgements*

+All character models, scenery and textures are made or modified by me.
+Meshes of items and trees are from their respective authors.
+Animations by Mixamo.
+Shader URP PSX by Kodrin.
+Scene 1 and scene 2 music by Lisergishnu.

 **Juego sin fin comercial**
+**Non-commercial game**

 *Capturas de gameplay*
+*Gameplay captures*

 ![](https://raw.githubusercontent.com/Jemuth/ProjectSE_UnityCoderhouse/main/Images/Sibler3.jpg)